ajh123/blog/_posts/2023-12-21-configuring-nextcloud-to-use-samaba.md

 ### 1. Step up a System User Account

 The System User Account is a dedicated account that the Next Cloud instance will use to get user information from your Sa,ba server.
-Call the user `Next Cloudsystemuser`, and set a secure password and note it down.
+Call the user `NextCloudsystemuser`, and set a secure password and note it down.

 If you have Windows clients connected to the domain then you can use the "Active Directory Users and Computers" program to add the user.